2K 1 16

-Peculiar, MO — A rather shocking video was uploaded to YouTube this week by a cyclist wearing a helmet camera who filmed a distracted police officer ram him head on as he waited at a stop sign.
+Peculiar, MO — A rather shocking video was uploaded to YouTube by a cyclist wearing a helmet camera who filmed a distracted police officer ram him head on as he waited at a stop sign.
 Officer Wallace with the Peculiar police department was looking down at his phone while turning left and never saw Joe Fas sitting there on his bicycle.

 As Fas sat at the stop sign, waiting to turn, his helmet camera showed him looking right and then looking left.
 All of the sudden, officer Wallace, driving his police SUV, marked unit 396, turns left—into the wrong lane—and slams into Fas who couldn’t get out of the way fast enough.